Polyhedra with the Zometool

 Fig. 4.11a: Within the inner region of the stellation diagram of the Rhombic

-triacontahedron (shown in full detail here) we can find its four isotoxal stellations,
+triacontahedron (shown in full detail here) we can find the faces of its four isotoxal

-for which we have built paper models above.
-The inner Golden rhombus (in red, see also
+stellations, for which we have built paper models above.
+The inner Golden rhombus (in red,

 triacontahedron (see Fig. 3.6a).
 The blue Square is one of the 30 faces of the Compound of